mediaexplorer74/MSEmulatorXDE_decomp/README.md

-# Microsoft Emulator (XDE) dotnet Decompiled
+# XDE
-My fork of MS Emulator (decompiled by Empyreal96).
+My fork of MS Emulator, or XDE (decompiled by Empyreal96).

 ## About
 This is the source codes for parts of the Microsoft Emulator (aka XDE).